wihoho/wihoho.github.io/_posts/2017-06-11-team-geek-notes.md

         * A team should never spend more than 1/3 time and energy on defensive work
     * Luck and the favor economy
         * Help others
-        * Lean something new in the process of helping someone
+        * Learn something new in the process of helping someone
     * Get promoted to a position of safety
         * Put some amount of effort into "playing the promotion game" to get yourself promoted in addition to excelling at your job
         * The higher in the organization your can get, the more control you will have over your destiny inside the company